claire-labry/modernjavascript/README.md

 [Link to Udemy Course] (https://www.udemy.com/course/modern-javascript-from-the-beginning/)

 This repository contains all of my notes on how I understand Javascript to be and practicing the language in building javascript based applications.
+Think of it as a journal of what I'm learning everyday and keeping myself accountable.

 If you are learning about javascript and struggle to learn where the best place to start, I would highly suggest you check out the udemy course as it has helped me extensively.

 *To become really good at anything, you have to practice and repeat, practice and repeat, until the technique becomes intuitive.
 Paulo Coelho*